DANC101 Fundamentals of Modern Dance

 - VI.
 Catalog Course Description

 - This course provides the student with development and practice in the contemporary/classical principles of modern dance technique.
 Fundamentals of Modern Dance includes active participation in center, movement across the floor, proper alignment, improvisation, and personal growth within performance techniques.
-Diverse styles are explored to garner one's unique style.
+Diverse styles are explored to garner each unique style.

 - VII.
 Required Course Content and Direction